athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Archetypes/Druid.md

 * * *

 You cast spells like a druid.
 You gain the Cast a Spell activity.
 You can prepare two common cantrips each day from the primal spell list or any other primal cantrips you learn or discover.
-You’re trained in the spell attack modifier and spell DC statistics.
+You're trained in the spell attack modifier and spell DC statistics.
 Your key spellcasting attribute for druid archetype spells is Wisdom, and they are primal druid spells.

-You learn the Wildsong language, and you are bound by the druid’s anathema.
+You learn the Wildsong language, and you are bound by the druid's anathema.

 Choose a druidic order.
-You become a member of that order and are also bound by its specific anathema, allowing you to take the order’s feats.
-You become trained in Nature and your order’s associated skill; for each of these skills in which you were already trained, you become trained in a skill of your choice.
-You don’t gain any other abilities from your choice of order.
+You become a member of that order and are also bound by its specific anathema, allowing you to take the order's feats.
+You become trained in Nature and your order's associated skill; for each of these skills in which you were already trained, you become trained in a skill of your choice.
+You don't gain any other abilities from your choice of order.

 * * *